 YES, THERE IS A CURE FOR AUDIT PARALYSIS

-I am an auditor.
-I have been in the health and safety business for forty-three years and have spent a great deal of that time working with companies as their health and safety auditor.
-I am semi-retired now which has allowed me more time to reflect on ways the profession can improve this leading indicator.
-Although I take a critical look at the audit process in this article, I am a strong proponent of the process.
-The purpose of this article is not to malign the auditor or the audit process.
-I am acquainted with a number of auditors that I would not hesitate to recommend to any of my past or present clients and would recommend the audit process to anyone looking to improve their health and safety management system.
-However, there are opportunities to improve the process.
+The purpose of this article is to highlight some key issues with these recognition programs and offer some suggestions as to how they can better serve their clients.
+The purpose is not to malign the auditor or the audit process.
+I am acquainted with many auditors whom I would not hesitate to recommend to any of my past or present clients and would recommend an improved audit process to anyone looking to further their health and safety management system.
+However, there are opportunities to improve the current audit process.
 It is my hope that the following information inspires more people to look at the audit process critically and work toward improving it.

 Stagnant Programs (Audit Paralysis) – Raising the Bar

 Many companies are being audited against weak audit protocols.
 The audit content is primarily derived from basic health and safety elements advocated by W. H. Heinrich 86 years ago.
 In his book (i.e. Industrial Accident Prevention: A Scientific Approach) Heinrich proposed that key elements such as hazard identification and assessment, inspection and safety meetings are requirements for safety success.
 Contemporary research does not disagree with Heinrich’s elements but it also reveals that there is much more to a well-functioning health and safety management system.
 More recent research indicates that programs should also be assessed on other key safety determinants such as management credibility, trust, worker autonomy, work life balance, fairness and satisfaction.
 There is now general agreement among health and safety professionals that many of these cultural, social and psychological factors are a pre-requisite to successfully implementing the basic safety program elements.

 Figure #1 – Health and Safety Program Changes